 Reconnecting with nature can benefit Autistic children and their families

-For such children, who may more often participate in therapies provided indoors rather than outdoors, being in a wild woodland environment can provide a sensory feast involving not only physical activity but visual, textural, sound and smell experiences.
+For children on the spectrum, who may more often participate in therapies provided indoors rather than outdoors, being in a wild woodland environment can provide a sensory feast involving not only physical activity but visual, textural, sound and smell experiences.

 The following 6 sections are designed to explain various ways that our woodland family sessions can benefit children on the Autistic spectrum.

 Taking part in physical activities outdoors is beneficial to general wellbeing for both children and adults.
 However, for some parents with a child on the Autistic spectrum a trip to an outdoor play area can be fraught with difficulties, even though the play equipment on offer would seem to be ‘just the ticket’.

 Children don’t need fancy climbing frames and play equipment to extend their physical abilities, they just need an outdoor environment that’s challenging enough to extend their physical abilities, without putting them at risk of serious harm.

 Just moving around within a wild woodland can bring more muscle groups into play, through need for co-ordination and balance skills working together in order to pick out where to place each foot to avoid potential trip hazards.

 Children love to construct their own adventure playgrounds, using logs and branches that we arrange to be piled up for use by our woodland visitors, by-products of the ongoing felling activities that are part of the woodland management plan.

 Moving some of these logs from A to B around the woodland is a favourite activity with youngsters, fine motor skills being required for tying appropriate knots, while gross motor skills are developed through the actual dragging of the logs.

 Coming across a beetle in the long grass or a butterfly fluttering among the brambles can capture and focus attention, helping to reduce anxiety and promote relaxation.